Skip to content

 Tailored video clips are a quick way to give viewers the specific information they’re looking for while keeping the energy high.

-Educate and engage with viewers by hosting a webinar and including snippets of your video within the webinar presentation.
-This is a great option if your video helps explain difficult concepts.
-The dynamic visual of a video will outperform traditional slides when it comes to capturing viewer attention.
+Educate and engage with viewers by hosting a webinar and including snippets of your video within the presentation.
+This can help explain difficult concepts.
+Plus, it keeps viewers engaged and prevents you from becoming just another talking head.

-It seems like everyone has a podcast these days, with over 90 million Americans being weekly listeners..
-And the trend didn’t stop when lockdowns loosened up.
-That number is continuing to rise
+It seems like everyone has a podcast these days.
+Over 90 million Americans are weekly listeners.
+And that number is continuing to rise

 You might think starting a podcast is an overwhelming goal.
 Do you really have time to create more content?
 If you already have video, you’re more than half-way to a great podcast.
 Just split the audio off and, viola, instant podcast episode.